SaneSky109/DeepRL/README.md

 ## DQN Agent
 The DQNAgent class represents the reinforcement learning agent.
 It uses a neural network to approximate the Q-function, mapping state-action pairs to expected rewards.
 The agent learns an optimal policy over time through exploration (selecting random actions) and exploitation (choosing actions based on learned Q-values), balancing these strategies using an epsilon-greedy approach.
 Key aspects include:

-* Neural network architecture with dense layers and dropout for generalization
+* A neural network architecture with dense layers enhanced by L2 regularization to improve generalization
-* Experience replay mechanism for efficient learning from past actions
+* An experience replay system that enables efficient learning from previous actions by storing and reusing past experiences.
-* Target network for stable Q-value approximation
+* A target network that provides a stable foundation for Q-value predictions, mitigating fluctuations during learning.
-* Epsilon decay strategy for gradual shift from exploration to exploitation
+* An epsilon decay approach that gradually transitions the agent from exploration to more focused exploitation as it gains experience.

 ## Training and Evaluation
-Training involves running the game environment in episodes, where the agent interacts with the environment, makes decisions, and learns from the outcomes.
-Each episode's total reward and score provide insight into the agent's performance and learning progress.
-The training loop includes:
+Training involves running the game environment across multiple episodes.
+During each episode, the agent interacts with the environment, makes decisions based on its current state, and learns from the results.
+The cumulative reward and score from each episode offer insights into the agent's performance and learning advancements.
+Key steps in the training loop include:

-* Resetting the environment at the start of each episode
+* Resetting the environment at the beginning of each episode to ensure a fresh start.
-* Selecting actions based on the current state using the DQN agent
+* Using the DQN agent to select actions according to the current state of the game.
 * Updating the game state and receiving rewards based on the agent's actions
-* Saving the trained model periodically and upon achieving high scores
+* Periodically saving the model and explicitly saving upon reaching high scores to capture improved policies.

+Evaluation follows the training phase to assess the effectiveness of the learned policies without further training.
+This is achieved by running the agent through several episodes while keeping the exploration rate (epsilon) at a minimal level, ensuring that the agent predominantly uses learned behaviors.
+The focus during evaluation is to measure the agent’s performance in terms of consistency, decision-making quality, and ability to handle different scenarios in the game environment.
+These evaluations help identify areas where the model excels and where it may need further training or adjustments.

 ## Future Enhancements
 This project lays the groundwork for further exploration and experimentation in reinforcement learning.
 Potential improvements include: